Playing Tetris to calculate the volume of an LCL (groupage) shipment

 And here’s where problems can arise, because usually, no one knows this exactly until the goods are already wrapped, packaged, and on pallets, ready for loading into the container.
 But we need this information long before then…the shipper asks you for the dimensions, you don’t know, you despair, and you cry to the heavens or the shipping rep, “I have no idea!”

-But there is, in fact, a method for calculating this volume first, so that our initial estimate can be as reliable as possible, and it’s related to the dimensions of your cargo.
+But there is, in fact, a method to help you calculate the volume of an LCL shipment so that our initial estimate can be as reliable as possible, and it’s related to the dimensions of your cargo.
 It may cost you an afternoon and a few drops of sweat, but it’s actually quite simple.
 It’s also highly recommended if you wish to have a very clear idea right from the beginning of how much your move will cost you.

 Dimensions can help us calculate the volume of our cargo in cubic feet.
 Basically, we just form a cube on the floor out of all our things: once that’s done, we just have to measure the height, width, and length, and then multiply these three numbers.
 The result will be the cubic footage of our cargo.